les-enovateurs/estimate-good-website/README.md

 ## How it works

 On each website the user goes.
-The extension get the url and ask ecoIndex API is an analysis has been made recently.
+The extension get the url and ask ecoIndex API if an analysis has been made recently.
 - If so the extention return the score from `A` to `G` visible on the navbar. `A` meaning a small carbon foodprint impact and `G` a significant carbon foodprint.
 - If no data were collected, the extension ask EcoIndex API to measure the website.
 Following an heuristic strategy, EcoSurf Analyser will try again to contact the server to fetch data based on the original url.